 - Select a mechanical air cleaner with a fiber or fabric filter.
 High Efficiency Particulate Air (HEPA) filters are the most efficient.
 Filters should be tightly sealed in their containers and cleaned or replaced regularly.

 - Make sure to select the right size filter for the size of your room.
 Room air cleaners should filter two or three times the room volume per hour.
 The packaging on most units will tell you the unit’s airflow and the room size it is suitable for.

-For more information, see this fact sheet on air cleaners from the Air Resources Board.
+For more information, see the following information from the California Air Resources Board